-These sessions will begin with a formal presentation where staff addresses the project scope (for new participants) and status, receives input and responds to questions.
-The community workshops will include breakout group discussions, where technology allows, or other options can be developed such as topic specific meetings and brainstorming and live virtual sketch activities.
+These sessions will begin with a formal presentation where staff addresses the project scope (for new participants) and status, receives input, as appropriate, and responds to questions.
+The community workshops will take a variety of virtual forms, and may include breakout group discussions, where technology allows, or other options can be developed such as topic specific meetings and brainstorming and live virtual sketch activities.
 The breakout rooms will employ an iterative process of soliciting feedback and be topic-specific and activity-driven.
-Online polling and mapping and virtual whiteboards will also be incorporated into these events to elicit feedback and information where feasible.
-These sessions will be facilitated jointly by staff and the consultant team.
+Online polling and mapping and virtual whiteboards will also be incorporated into these events, as needed, to elicit feedback and information where feasible.
+These sessions will be facilitated by staff and the consultant team, as needed.
+The information session and final open house will be informational only and participants will be educated about the joint public hearing process for submitting testimony.